moongate-labs/coding-test-backend-task1/README.md

 - Use a variable as the data storage.
 - Use TypeScript interfaces to define data structures.
-- Implement error handling and validation using middleware.
 - Use appropriate response codes
+- (Bonus) Implement error handling and validation using middleware.
+- (Bonus) Write unit tests for each of the API endpoints using Jest